-When Nora and Delia Ephron wrote the script for the movie, they had no idea how just important emails would be to a company's bottom line some 19 years later.
+When Nora and Delia Ephron wrote the script for the movie, they had no idea just how important emails would be to a company's bottom line some 20 years later.

 Today, just about every person on the planet gets emails.
-And, I can't think of a company that doesn't use it as a marketing channel in some form.
-According to the January 2017 Email Statistics Report by The Radicati Group, 269 billion emails are being sent every day.
+And I can't think of a company that doesn't use it as a marketing channel in some form.
+According to a 2017 Email Statistics Report by The Radicati Group, 269 billion emails are being sent every day.